Slum-Web/Slum-Web.github.io/README.md

-on noooo you chose the wrong nation in RISE OF KINGDOMS
+on noooo you chose the wrong nation in RISE OF KINGDOMS and now only have 1 power